sailpoint-oss/golang-sdk/api_triggers_v1/docs/Models/Sourceupdated.md

 ### NewSourceupdated

-`func NewSourceupdated(id string, name string, type_ string, modified time.Time, connector string, actor SourceupdatedActor, ) *Sourceupdated`
+`func NewSourceupdated(id string, name string, type_ string, modified SailPointTime, connector string, actor SourceupdatedActor, ) *Sourceupdated`

 NewSourceupdated instantiates a new Sourceupdated object This constructor will assign default values to properties that have it defined,